 The highlighter shade; Peaceful is a sheer pearly pink shade, whilst Peony the blusher is a deep matte rose.
 The formula of the two cheek powders is on par with the eyeshadows in that they’re finely milled, soft and easy to blend.
 I think Peaceful is such a pretty highlighter shade for those with super pale to light toned skin as it’s so reflective and light in tone, and it works well layered over the four shadows if you use your fingertip or a dampened brush.

-I think this palette would make a great addition to any makeup collection, especially those that like an eye and cheek all in one palette as it has you covered for shadow, possibly liner when using Elderberry, highlight and blush.
+I think this Sigma Beauty Wildflower Eye and Cheek Palette would make a great addition to any makeup collection, especially those that like an eye and cheek all in one palette as it has you covered for shadow, possibly liner when using Elderberry, highlight and blush.
 I really hope my swatches do the palette justice, as it’s truly beautiful inside and out and you can purchase it directly from Beauty Chamber without any worries of customs fees or lengthy delivery times.